ImperialCollegeLondon/ReCoDE-home/docs/contribute.md

 ### Size

 We are looking for fairly concise projects.
-The code should not exceed 500 lines of code.
 We have found out the hard way that creating a comprehensive annotation for a large project can get out of hand quickly.
 A new student should be able to get through the exemplar in one week - anything longer may be somewhat daunting and demotivating.

 !!! example "New vs existing code "